 Legalese can get confusing—even for people speaking and reading it all day.
-In order to make navigating the legal system a bit easier, here are some common terms you’ll come across as you investigate personal injury law firms in New York, personal injury lawyers, and personal injury cases.
+In order to make navigating the legal system a bit easier, here are some common terms you’ll come across as you investigate personal injury law firms in Florida, personal injury lawyers, and personal injury cases.

 For complete clarity, let’s start at the beginning.
 What the heck is Personal Injury Law?

 A personal injury case is a lawsuit.
 It is not initiated by the government, like a criminal case.
-Instead, the injured party begins proceedings with their New York personal injury attorney.
+Instead, the injured party begins proceedings with their Florida personal injury John Bales Attorneys.
 The goal of the lawsuit is not to send the person that caused the injuries to jail, but to receive compensation for one’s injuries.
 In a personal injury case the plaintiff seeks damages from the defendant.

 And who exactly are the plaintiff and the defendant?